wonyoung-jang/logseq-analyzer/README.md

 ## Installation

-- Ensure Python 3.12+ is installed
+- Ensure Python 3 is installed

-- Only Python Standard Library modules necessary (no prerequesites)
+- If using the GUI, ensure PySide6 is installed and install requirements with:

+`pip install -r requirements.txt`

 ## Usage